code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-soapaction-header-example.md

 Now that we have setup the SOAPAction in both client and server let's write some unit test cases to test the correct working.

-For the client we will use a `MockWebServiceServer` in combination with a custom `SoapActionMatcher` in order to verify that the SOAPAction header has been set.
-Based on following [Stack Overflow example](http://stackoverflow.com/a/31202927/4201470) we implement the [RequestMatcher interface](http://docs.spring.io/spring-ws/docs/2.4.0.RELEASE/reference/htmlsingle/#client-test-request-matcher) and assert that an expected SOAPAction is present.
+For the client, we will use a `MockWebServiceServer` in combination with a custom `SoapActionMatcher` in order to verify that the SOAPAction header has been set.
+Based on following [Stack Overflow example](http://stackoverflow.com/a/31202927/4201470){:target="_blank"} we implement the [RequestMatcher interface](http://docs.spring.io/spring-ws/docs/2.4.0.RELEASE/reference/htmlsingle/#client-test-request-matcher){:target="_blank"} and assert that an expected SOAPAction is present.

 ``` java
 package com.codenotfound.ws.client;